andrew/ultimate-awesome/README.md

 - [awesome-python-zh](https://github.com/awesome-code-resources/awesome-python-zh) - Python框架、库、软件和资源的精选列表.
 - [awesome-go](https://github.com/awesomelistsio/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.
 - [awesome-haskell](https://github.com/awesomelistsio/awesome-haskell) - A curated list of awesome Haskell resources and tips.
+- [awesome-java](https://github.com/awesomelistsio/awesome-java) - A curated list of awesome frameworks, libraries, tools, and resources for Java programming.
 - [awesome-npm](https://github.com/awesomelistsio/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.
 - [awesome-p2p-networks](https://github.com/awesomelistsio/awesome-p2p-networks) - A curated list of awesome resources, tools, protocols, and educational content related to Peer-to-Peer (P2P) Networks.
 P2P networks are decentralized architectures that enable nodes to connect directly, share resources, and collaborate without a central server.
 - [awesome-ruby](https://github.com/awesomelistsio/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.